perllb/vcf_nirvana_parser/README.md

 # VCF Nirvana Parser
 **Parse Nirvana-annotated Somatic SNV/indel vcfs into human-readable table format**
 * NB!
-Only tested / developed for SNV Dragen VCFs annotated with Nirvana GRCh37'
+Only tested / developed for Dragen SNV (hard-filtered) VCFs annotated with Nirvana on GRCh37'

 #### Overview
-* For each variant in Dragen SNV vcf (hard-filtered)
+* For each variant in Dragen SNV vcf (hard-filtered):
 	* Takes only variants that overlap canonical transcripts (Ensembl or RefSeq)
 	* Prints one row pr canonical transcript pr variant.
 		* E.g. If one variant overlaps 3 different canonical transcripts, it will print one row for each with separate metrics (e.g. Sift, PolyPhen etc.)

 #### Nirvana Annotator